rajalakshmisaitech/weather-app/README.md

+## Weather App

+A responsive web app to search and view real-time weather information for any city.
+Built with React and CSS, it displays current temperature, humidity, wind speed, and weather conditions in a clean, mobile-friendly interface.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.